 - Stress hormones are flaring up

-One day of this every few weeks is ok, you are a human being.
-If this is daily, this is the time to give your body support.
+One day of experiencing this every few weeks is ok, you are a human being.
+If this is daily, it is time to give your body support.

 When you are following a strict diet you are usually not connecting.
 However, most diets offer quality foods while taking out lower quality foods which can help you feel better initially.
 But for the long run you need to CONSISTENTLY check in.